Taxus cuspidata: Names

 In Japan, the tree is known as ichi'i (一位), meaning "first rank".
 This is because first rank courtiers carried shaku scepters made of yew.
 Other Japanese names include jakunoki, araragi, and onko.
 In the Ainu language, it is called rarmani.

 In China, it is called dongbei hongdoushan (東北紅豆杉 "northeastern red bean fir"), zishan (紫杉 "purple fir"), or chi bo song (赤柏松 "red cypress-pine").

 Description

 It is an evergreen tree or large shrub growing to 10–18 m tall, with a trunk up to 60 cm diameter.
 The leaves are lanceolate, flat, dark green, 1–3 cm long and 2–3 mm broad, arranged spirally on the stem, but with the leaf bases twisted to align the leaves in two flattish rows either side of the stem except on erect leading shoots where the spiral arrangement is more obvious.

 The seed cones are highly modified, each cone containing a single seed 4–8 mm long partly surrounded by a modified scale which develops into a soft, bright red berry-like structure called an aril, 8–12 mm long and wide and open at the end.
 The arils are mature 6–9 months after pollination.
+Taxus cuspidata is the fastest growing species of yew.